Lab 1: Introduction to Python, Part I

 Tools > Settings > AI Assistance

 and make sure both options are unchecked.
-(Generative AI is a very useful tool – and it’s really cool – but it’s more of a hindrance when your goal is to learn a new programming language.)
+(Generative AI is a very useful tool, but it’s more of a hindrance when your goal is to learn a new programming language.)

 Running Code in Cells